Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

-Ice packs are great things to keep in the freezer, whether for soothing minor cuts and burns, or for keeping food cold in picnic baskets and packed lunches.
+It’s always a good idea to keep a couple of these on hand in the freezer, whether for soothing minor cuts and burns, or for keeping food cold in picnic baskets and packed lunches.
 But why buy ice packs when you can make your own from your empty plastic bottles?

-Just take your bottle, fill it about halfway with water, screw its cap back on, and then lie it horizontally in your freezer.
+Just fill your bottle about halfway with water, screw its cap back on, and then lay it horizontally in your freezer.

 A drip irrigator that provides your plants with a steady supply of water sounds kind of fancy, doesn’t it?
 But you can make one in minutes with a plastic bottle.